iulianmac/multi-region-with-apigw-lambda-ddb/README.md

 # multi-region-with-apigw-lambda-ddb
 Exemple of building a Multi-region Serverless Application with Amazon API Gateway, AWS Lambda, DynamoDB Global tables, Route53 health-checks and infrastructure as code (CDK).

+This is work in progress and currently assumes the DNS domain is `iulianm.dev`.

+The stack would create ApiGateway+ACM+Lambda in `us-east-1` and `us-west-2`.

+Each region would have the following APIGateway custom domains:
+ * `api.iulianm.dev`
+ * `api.<region>.iulianm.dev`

+This guide makes use of [SIGV4A](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) which is an extension that enables signatures that are valid in more than one AWS Region.

 ![](./out/diagrams/system-context/system-context.png)

 # Welcome to your CDK TypeScript project